ouonline/lua-mysql/README.md

 `lua-mysql` is a MySQL client library for Lua.
-It is compatible with Lua 5.2.3 and based on the [MySQL C API](http://dev.mysql.com/doc/refman/5.6/en/c-api-function-overview.html) provided by the official MySQL library.
+It is compatible with Lua 5.2.3(or above) and based on the [MySQL C API](http://dev.mysql.com/doc/refman/5.6/en/c-api-function-overview.html) provided by the official MySQL library.

 Lua APIs
 ========

-First you need to use `mysql = require('luamysql')` to import a table named `mysql`(or any other valid name you want it to be).
+First you need to use `mysql = require('luamysql')` to import a table named `mysql`(or any other valid name).

 * `client, errmsg = mysql.newclient(dbarg)`